ddev/ddev/docs/users/cli-usage.md

 ### Log Access
 The `ddev logs` command allows you to easily retrieve error logs from the web server.
 To follow the webserver  error log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.

-Additional logging can be accessed by using `ddev ssh` to manually retrieve the log files you are after.
+Additional logging can be accessed by using `ddev ssh` to manually review the log files you are after.
 The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php7.0-fpm.log`.

+## Removing a site
+You can remove a site by going to the working directory for the site and running `ddev remove`. `ddev remove` destroys all data and containers associated with the site.